 10. CSGO: Danger Zone

 None of us ever expected Danger Zone to be as good as it is.
 I was a Counter-Strike novice, so I was expecting an extremely tough time even figuring out what was going on in Valve's take on the battle royale genre.
 But oh boy, did Danger Zone grip me.
-It gripped me in the same way Apex Legends later did: with a handful of such exquisitely good ideas, honed to near-perfection and all working in tandem to create an entirely new experience, a genuinely unique take on the genre.
+It gripped me in the same way Apex Legends later did: with a handful of such exquisitely good ideas, honed to near-perfection and all working together to create an entirely new experience and a unique take on the genre.

 And everything you buy is flown in by drones, which is amazing because enemies can use your drones to track your position, or even shoot the drones to intercept your equipment.
 If that doesn't intrigue you, I don't know what will.
 Check out our Danger Zone guide for tonnes more info on this excellent and free-to-play battle royale mode.